tolauwae/phd-thesis/src/remote/remote.typ

 //  ]
 //  $ (c o n t e x t s) & C & colon.double.eq & { sans("func") thin t f^(\*) , thin sans("global") thin t g^(\*) , thin sans("table") thin n^(?) , thin sans("memory") thin n^(?) , thin sans("local") thin t^(\*) , thin sans("label") thin (t^(\*))^(\*) , thin sans("return") thin (t^(\*))^(?) }\ $

-First, we add the #smallcaps[callback] state to the running state $r s$ defined for the remote debugging extension.
+First, we add the #smallcaps[callback] state to the execution state $r s$ defined for the remote debugging extension.
 This state indicates that the virtual machine is executing a callback function.
 This state only changes the behavior of the callback handlers, which will not resolve any new events until the state changes back to #smallcaps[play];.
 In other words, the #smallcaps[callback] and #smallcaps[play] states are completely interchangeable in the context of the remote debugging extension.

 Second, we add a list of events to the global store.
 This list represents the event queue of the callback handler.
 Events must contain one topic and one payload, which are both memory slices (#emph[memslices];).
 A #emph[memslice] refers to an area in WebAssembly linear memory.
 This buffer of bytes is defined in the syntax as a tuple of numeric values, the start index and the length.
 So while the buffers will most likely be strings in practice, the formalization intentionally refrains from specifying anything about the memory content.
 This way we steer clear of trying to add strings to WebAssembly, which is not our goal.
 Events can be added to the event queue with the instruction.
 As the definition of an event in @fig:callback-typing shows, an event contains two #emph[memslices];: a topic and a payload.
 The instruction expects four numeric values on the stack, reflected in its type shown in the lower part of the same figure.